jpedro/jpedro.github.io/.posts/random.md

 Down the road, you realise that it's better to do this off the main thread and asynchronously, in the background.
 You extract that into its own service.
 Throw the payload to some queue.
 Accept a callback URL.
-After a while you need to add some authentication because
+Maybe even use some evented loop runtime as this will wait on the CPU anyway.
+Maybe a lambda makes sense.

-[you don't want this to be public, right?]([https://x.com/search?q=panels+art](https://x.com/ozgrozer/status/1838895852259041362))
+After a while you need to add some authentication because [you don't want this to be public, right?]([https://x.com/search?q=panels+art](https://x.com/ozgrozer/status/1838895852259041362))
 [Right?!](https://x.com/kaepora/status/1838651348797063276)